piotoor/ruGroupAnalyser/README.md

 They allow user to tell the solver what parts of the cube are expected to be solved (1), and what may be left scrambled (0).\
 The application expects here the very same format as in cube state definition.
 The only difference is that this time instead of numeric labels, it expects 0s for cube parts to be ignored and 1s for parts expected to be solved.
+Custom masks won't work in [Generator](#cube-generator).

 CO<sub>0</sub>CP<sub>0</sub>CO<sub>1</sub>CP<sub>1</sub>...CO<sub>5</sub>CP<sub>5</sub>;EP<sub>0</sub>EP<sub>1</sub>...EP<sub>6</sub>